-The Company has complied with the provisions of the code as set out in Appendix 14 "Corporate Governance Code and Corporate Governance Report" of the Listing Rules (the "Code") for the year ended 31 March 2016, including those amendments to the Code which came into effect from 1 January 2016.
-A report on the principal corporate governance practices adopted by the Company is set out on pages 18 to 33 of this Annual Report.
+The Company has complied with the provisions of the code as set out in Appendix 14 "Corporate Governance Code and Corporate Governance Report" of the Listing Rules (the "Code") for the year ended 31 March 2017.
+A report on the principal corporate governance practices adopted by the Company is set out on pages 18 to 31 of this Annual Report.